 Whatever the reason he bashed away in his workshop at

 Maybe he was inspired by James Starley just up the road in Coventry who had gone from one success to another and he thought that would suit him as well!
 We will probably never know.
-There was no doubt that a small lightweight sewing machine would sell well, James Weir was doing a bomb with his 55-shilling special.
+There was no doubt that a small lightweight sewing machine would sell well, James Weir was doing a bomb down in London with his 55-shilling special.

-What we are left with is a unique sewing machine so
+the reason for Cookson's machine we are left with is a unique sewing machine so

-perfect for its period but in reality hard to sew
+perfect for its period, but in reality hard to sew

 with.
 The Victorian period